ruanzx/devcontainer-templates/README.md

 # DevContainer Features Collection

-A collection of high-quality DevContainer Features for enhancing development environments with popular tools and utilities.
+A collection of 8 high-quality DevContainer Features for enhancing development environments with popular tools and utilities.

-## Features
+## 📦 Available Features

 This repository provides the following DevContainer Features:

 ### 🛠️ Development Tools

+- **[DevContainers CLI](features/devcontainers-cli/)** - Official CLI for working with Development Containers
 - **[Microsoft Edit](features/microsoft-edit/)** - A fast, simple text editor that uses standard command line conventions
 - **[yq](features/yq/)** - A lightweight and portable command-line YAML, JSON and XML processor